American Angler: Regular Features

 American Angler had a number of regular columns.

 "The Rant" was a reader-contributed column intended to give readers the chance to get something related to fly fishing off their chest.
 Past subjects included pegged beads (a controversial form of salmon fishing), as well as conservation issues.

 "Natural Reflections," an insect photography column written by Ted Fauceglia, features a different photo of a fly fishing related insect each issue.

 "Headwaters" (formerly "FYI") was a news and information column.

 "Expeditions" was a regular feature-article section highlighting longer trips, often to exotic locales.

 "Casting" featured Macauley Lord discussing techniques and improvements to the art of fly casting, written for a beginning to intermediate audience.

 "Quick Fly" described the method of tying a different fly with each issue, and was usually published in collaboration with sister-publication Fly Tyer, edited by author Dave Klausmeyer.

-"Gear I Love" was another reader-penned article highlighting a favorite piece of flyfishing gear.
+"Gear I Love" was another reader-penned article highlighting a favorite piece of fly fishing gear.